-Open Enrollment is your next opportunity to change your benefits and add or drop dependents from coverage.
-Changes you make to your benefits during Open Enrollment take effect on Jan.
-1, 2020.
+Open Enrollment is now closed.
+Unless you have a qualifying life event, your next opportunity to change your benefits and add or drop dependents from coverage will be fall 2020.

 For the past few benefits Open Enrollment periods, Stanford hasn’t had plan changes for active employees and retirees under age 65.
 This year is different, and it’s driving people to review the medical plan options more closely.
 We've seen an increase in interest online (and in calls to the University HR Service Team) from people with questions about the medical plans, and the differences between HSAs and FSAs.
 There is no “one size fits all” medical plan, so if you aren’t sure where to start, these prompts might set you on the right path.

 A new plan, Trio by Blue Shield, is available to benefits-eligible employees and retirees under age 65 who live in the plan’s California service areas.
 Stanford is also discontinuing the EPO plan amid concerns about the plan's affordability for employees, and for the university, moving forward.

 With this new plan, you choose a primary care physician (PCP) and Blue Shield works with a network of doctors and hospitals within the service area who share responsibility for coordinating your care.
 Plan premiums are between Kaiser and SHCA and has a benefits structure that includes copays, and no deductibles.

 Employees in the Healthcare + Savings Plan with a health savings account through Health Equity will receive $600 for employee-only coverage or $1,200 for dependent coverage from the university in 2020.
 HSAs are more than a spending account for medical expenses; they are a great way to plan for the future.

 If your family's Adjusted Gross Income on your federal taxes is $100,000 or less, the university may lower the amount you pay to cover your family on your medical plan.